JacquemontLab/Plink2SampleMetadata/README.md

 /path_to/plink.fam
 ```

-1. From the repository's root directory, run:
+1. From the root directory of the repository, run the following command to install the required dependencies:

    ```bash
    setup/new_cluster/cluster_setup.sh